DefangLabs/defang/samples/nodejs/blogstarter/README.md

-This template is a simple static web page project developed using Next.js.
-It is ready to be deployed by Defang, and you could make your project available to the world in just 5 minutes!
+This template is a blog starter project developed using Next.js, specifically designed to facilitate the creation and deployment of your blogs.
+It offers an excellent starting point to help you effortlessly publish your content by simply modifying the MDX files included in the code.
+We have prepared all the essential files for deployment.
+By spending less than 10 minutes setting up the environment, as outlined in the prerequisites, and following the commands in our step-by-step guide, your blog will be ready to go live to the world!

 ## Essential Setup Files
 1. A <a href="https://docs.docker.com/develop/develop-images/dockerfile_best-practices/">Dockerfile</a> to describe the basic image of your applications.